 Ginza and Kabuki

-I had done some research while I was sitting in the sun in the park because I wanted to attend at least one traditional cultural event.
-For a tea ceremony, I would have had to book months in advance, and a Noh play seemed excruciatingly tiring (sorry theatre aficionados!).
-In the National Museum, I had already researched the differences between the various traditional theater forms, and Kabuki appealed to me more.
-However, I found the prospect of listening for 3 to 4 hours of spoken-word theater in an archaic Japanese dialect rather underwhelming.
-I can barely get through a whole Puccini opera, and there I still understand most of the text.
+I had done some research while sitting in the park sun, because I wanted to tick at least one traditional cultural event off the list.
+A tea ceremony would have required booking months in advance, and a Noh play struck me as the kind of experience that is deeply meaningful if you’re Japanese, and deeply exhausting if you’re not.
+Sorry, theatre aficionados.
+In the National Museum I had already looked into the differences between the various traditional performing arts, and Kabuki seemed the most promising — except for the prospect of sitting through three to four hours of spoken drama in an archaic Japanese dialect.
+I can barely make it through a full Puccini opera, and at least there I understand most of what’s happening.

 Phew… culture…

-It was… confusing.
-I probably didn’t understand more than 5 phrases in the 90 minutes.
-The music and the spoken word were interesting, but in the long run a bit tiring.
-I laughed when everyone laughed and clapped when everyone clapped.
+It was… an experience.
+I probably understood fewer than five phrases across the entire ninety minutes.
+The music and the delivery were genuinely interesting, but after a while, undeniably tiring.
+I laughed when everyone laughed and clapped when everyone clapped, which is really all you can do.

-Next to me, a few seats away, sat a couple – an older, dapper gentleman who was very enthusiastic.
-Plus a cute young girl in a short skirt who was trying hard not to look too conspicuously at her hidden Sumaho.
+A few seats away sat a couple: an older, impeccably dressed gentleman who was thoroughly absorbed in the performance, and next to him, a young woman in a short skirt who was doing her best to check her sumaho without being too obvious about it.
 I felt a little sorry for her.
+Only a little.

 Dinner